-If you knowingly and willfully falsify or conceal a material fact or submit a false document with your Form I-129H2A, we will deny your Form I-129H2A and may deny any other immigration benefit.
+If you knowingly and willfully falsify or conceal a material fact or submit a false document with your Form I-129H2B, we will deny your petition and may deny any other immigration benefit.
 In addition, you will face severe penalties provided by law and may be subject to criminal prosecution.